RishavMz/ImageToPDF/README.md

                   Rename the converted PDF file before creating a new one, if not then the previous one would be overwritten by the new one.

-	   	 Please colse application and restart if you have selected the images in wrong order.
+	   	 Please close application and restart if you have selected the images in wrong order.